 So who is this guy called Shakespeare and why is he still relevant?
-In this unit we will focus on taking scenes from Shakespeare and giving them a great big 20th century twist using Grotowski's Poor Theatre techniques.
-Student wills create both scripted and devised performances for their peers and wider audiences.
+In this unit we will focus on taking scenes from Shakespeare and shake them up by giving them a great big 20th century twist.
+Students will create both scripted and devised Youth theatre performances for their peers and wider audiences.